Club history courtesy of Peter Denby

-The history of the Club is one of growth from a single team in the 40’s to the 110+ youth and adult Bays United teams of today.
-An underlying theme in the story has been the struggle to effectively combine the senior and juvenile organizations.
+The history of Bays United Football Club is one of growth from a single team in the 1940’s, to the 110+ youth and adult Bays teams today.

-The original Oak Bay Soccer team, formed in 1946 by men such as Ernie Costain and Neil Swainson, played in the Victoria and District League until it disbanded in 1951.
-In that short period it left its’ mark by winning the 1948-49 Jackson Cup and the 1949-50 McGavin Cup.
+The original Oak Bay Soccer team (mens league) – formed in 1946 by Ernie Costain and Neil Swainson – played in the Victoria and District League until it disbanded in 1951.
+In that short period it won the 1948-49 Jackson Cup and the 1949-50 McGavin Cup.

-The Oak Bay name next appeared in local soccer as the Oak Bay Optimists youth organization, formed in 1958 to promote boys’ soccer in Oak Bay.
-Ernie Costain, Jack Okell and Harry Youson were among the founders of the Optimists who sponsored seven teams, one in each division of the Victoria and District Juvenile Soccer League.
+In 1958, the Oak Bay Optimists youth organization was formed to promote boys soccer in Oak Bay.
+Ernie Costain, Jack Okell and Harry Youson were among the founders of the Optimists, and sponsored seven teams, one in each division of the Victoria and District Juvenile Soccer League.

 At the close of the 1968-69 season, the members of the Canadian Scottish Soccer Club saw the need for a regional soccer association similar to that of the successful Gorge organization.
-At the time, several members of the Canadian Scottish, such as Arthur Rostron and Ken Hibbert, were also involved with the Oak Bay Optimists juvenile teams, so it was natural that these two organizations should amalgamate to form the Oak Bay Soccer Association.
-In August 1969, the first elected executive of the association consisted of Arthur Rostrun-chairman, Ken Wright-treasurer, Ken Hibbert-secretary, Stan Turner and Arthur Welman-members at large, David Keith-director of coaching, Derick Sewell-director of public relations and Ernie Costain-auditor.
-It should be noted that the senior and juvenile teams retained their own executive.
-Although this may have seemed logical at the time it turned out to be an obstacle to the development of a strong and effective organization.
+Several members of the Canadian Scottish Club, such as Arthur Rostron and Ken Hibbert, were also involved with the Oak Bay Optimists juvenile teams, so it was natural that these two organizations should amalgamate to form the Oak Bay Soccer Association.
+In August 1969, the first elected executive of the association consisted of Arthur Rostrun (chairman), Ken Wright (treasurer), Ken Hibbert (secretary), Stan Turner and Arthur Welman (directors), David Keith (director of coaching), Derick Sewell (director of PR) and Ernie Costain (auditor).
+The senior and juvenile teams each retained their own executive, which turned out to be an obstacle to the development of a strong and effective organization.

 The clubhouse proved to be a great social gathering place for the players and their families and, as a result, other teams were attracted to it.
 Oak Bay cricket and grass hockey teams became associate members.
-Except for some of those invited to attended VISL disciplinary hearings, held at the clubhouse for some years, a good time was had by all and it looked as though the Oak Bay Sports Club would go from strength to strength.
-Unfortunately, the ensuing years proved otherwise.
-For various reasons the associate teams dropped out, with the final straw coming in 1991 when the rugby team moved out to combine forces with the Castaways Club.
+Aside from the VISL disciplinary hearings held at the clubhouse, a good time was had by all.
+Over the years, associate members went their separate ways and in 1991 the Wanderers Rugby Club combined forces with the Castaways Club.
 The soccer club became the sole owners of the property but found the financial demands too great and sold the building in 1993.

-The clubhouse, however, had played in important role in the development of the Oak Bay Soccer Club.
-The camaraderie developed by the many social functions and after game gatherings together with the work of people like Tina Barristolo, Jos De Bruin, Peter Denby, Chuck Dilba, Jim King, Stan Turner and Scott Taylor attracted players to the club.
+The clubhouse, played in important role in the development of the Oak Bay Soccer Club.
+The camaraderie developed by the many social functions and after-game gatherings – together with the work of people like Tina Barristolo, Jos De Bruin, Peter Denby, Chuck Dilba, Jim King, Stan Turner and Scott Taylor – attracted players to the club.
 In the 21 years that the clubhouse existed the number of teams increased from three to eleven.
 When the doors closed in 1993, Oak Bay Soccer Club was fielding the following teams: VISL Divisions 1 to 3 (2 teams), Div’s.
-4, 5 and Over-30s (2 teams), Victoria Master Soccer League (1), LIWGSA Divisions 1 to 3 (1 team in each).
+4, 5 and Over-30s (2 teams), Victoria Master Soccer League (1) and LIWGSA Divisions 1 to 3 (1 team in each).